 Paul is leaving out some of the words here that a sentence would need in many languages to be complete.
-If it would be clearer in your language, you could supply these words from the context.
+If your readers would misunderstand this phrase, you could supply these words from the context.
 Alternate translation: "receive him just as you would receive me" (See: Ellipsis)